-- Don’t overcook the pasta: it’s important to stir every few minutes and keep an eye on things as mushy pasta is not appetizing for anyone!
+- Don’t overcook the pasta: it’s important to stir every few minutes and cook the past just to al dente!

 - Be a little flexible with your liquid: different liquids and different pastas will cook differently, so if you find that your liquid has mostly absorbed and your pasta is not cooked through, add a splash of broth of cream!
 Add it slowly and gradually and you can’t really go wrong.
 Learn to go with your gut — if you think it needs more, add a bit more.

 - Keep in mind that the cheese will thicken the sauce considerably, so you want quite a bit of liquid remaining after the pasta is cooked.
-If you need to, add a bit more when you add the cheese to make the sauce come together
+If you need to, add a bit more when you add the cheese to make the sauce come together.
+You can also add a spoonful of sour cream for a tangy, creamy sauce.

-- Add different seasonings: hot sauce, ground mustard, cayenne, paprika, and Italian seasoning are all popular additions, but feel free to get a little crazy and see what’s in your spice cupboard that would give it that extra little something.
+- Add different seasonings: hot sauce, garlic powder, onion powder, mustard powder, cayenne, paprika, cayenne pepper, and Italian seasoning are all popular additions, but feel free to get a little crazy and see what’s in your spice cupboard that would give it that extra little something.

 - Salt and pepper to taste: I generally err on the side of less salty if possible, because it’s easy to add salt later.
 Taste once it’s cooked and adjust as necessary.

 - Add in vegetables: if you want them cooked, or slightly cooked, add during the cooking process with the pasta.
 Vegetables like spinach that will soften quickly can be stirred in with the cheese.

-- Add in cooked meats, like this Shredded Chicken or Instant Pot Chicken Taco meat or saute meat in the same pan before adding the liquid and pasta.
+- Add in cooked meats.
+This recipe is a great side dish or main dish, but you can add in this Shredded Chicken or Instant Pot Chicken Taco meat or saute meat in the same pan before adding the liquid and pasta.
 This is a great way to add additional protein!

-Pasta can be a great make ahead meal with a few tips to get it just right!
+Pasta can be an easy recipe to prep ahead with a few tips to get it just right!

 Store it in the refrigerator: